 Graduates of CAD certificate programs enter various careers that use online modeling and design software.
 Popular jobs include engineering, interior design, architecture, product design, and landscaping.
 These jobs will typically require additional formal education in a specific field in addition to the certificate.

 Before enrolling in an online CAD program, it is recommended that students verify that the school offering the degree program has been accredited.
 Accreditation means that the school has been evaluated and approved by a recognized agency with high standards of academic excellence.
 While attending an accredited school isn't always required to land a job after receiving your degree, it does help ensure that your degree will be honored within professional or educational realms.
 Without accreditation, you may encounter difficulty when attempting to transfer your earned credits to another educational institution or applying for financial aid.

-The Accrediting Commission of Career Schools and Colleges (ACCSC) accredits several CAD degree programs and is recognized by the US Department of Education as an authoritative accrediting agency in the United States.
+The Accrediting Commission of Career Schools and Colleges (ACCSC) accredits many schools offering CAD degree programs and is recognized by the US Department of Education as an authoritative accrediting agency in the United States.
 Please visit Guide to Online Schools' accreditation hub for more information.

 Once you have completed a degree program and have a significant amount of experience using CAD, becoming certified is a great way to show potential employers or graduate schools that you're competent.
 Certification is obtained from a collaboration between Autodesk, the creator of AutoCAD, and Certiport testing centers.
 Depending on your experience level and career path, you may choose from two main levels of certification: Autodesk Certified User or Autodesk Certified Professional.
 Additional certifications are also available for Autodesk instructors or Autodesk professionals with specialized experience in road and highway design or mold design.